ppy/osu-wiki/wiki/Contests/en.md

 ### Newspaper Cup

-Newspaper Cup is an annually mapping contest which aims at attract normal players to join the mapping community, shows and improves mapping skills of Chinese novice mappers.
+Newspaper Cup is an annual mapping contest which aims at attracting normal players to join the mapping community, shows and improves mapping skills of Chinese novice mappers.

 #### Newspaper Cup \#1 (2015)